tidepool-org/development/README.md

 tidepool server-init-metrics
 ```

-NOTE: This only needs to be run once.
+This only needs to be run once.
 After the running the command, and each time the server starts up, it will take a minute or two before the metrics start showing up.

+If you're running the K9s UI during the initial deployment, you'll need to restart it to see the metrics coming in.

 [[back to top]](#welcome)